sacret2/toolshare/README.md

 # toolshare
-Toolshare is a web application for managing responsibility for qr-coded tools.
+Toolshare is my proprietary web application for managing responsibility for qr-coded tools.
-Tech stack: Java, Spring, Hibernate, H2, JSON, other.
+Tech stack: Java, Spring, Hibernate, H2, JSON, Maven other.

 ## how it works
-User comes to the tool manager or a user currently renting a tool and scans a qr code of the tool and is responsible for it from now on.
+A user comes to a person currently resposible for a tool (regular user or tool manager), scans a qr code of the tool, taking responsibility for it from now on.
-Returning the tool: tool is returned when another user scans a tool currently rented by you thus transferring responsibility - it may be another user or manager.
+Returning the tool: tool is returned when another user scans a tool currently rented by you - it may be another user or manager.

 Administrator's role is to add or delete manager accounts.